-The scripted Advanced Server installation does not include menu shortcuts or access to StackBuilder Plus, and no modifications are made to registry files.
+The scripted Advanced Server installation does not create menu shortcuts or access to EDB Postgres StackBuilder Plus, and no modifications are made to registry files.
 The Advanced Server Update Monitor will not detect components installed by the scripted installation, and will not issue alerts for available updates to those components.